fuzzylita/fuzzylita.github.io/_posts/2017-10-01-a_cruddy_walkthrough.markdown

 <h2>Content: </h2> <%= post.content %><br>
 <% end %>

 The controller can also respond to a GET request for a specific post at '/posts/:id'.
-It responds to this by first finding the appropriate post object using the ActiveRecord method Model.find with the same id from the POST request.
-The id id set in the params hash when the post is created according to the **C**reate workflow above.
+It responds to this by first finding the appropriate post object using the ActiveRecord method Model.find with the same id from the POST request, and setting the object that is returned instance variable.
+This will allow us to work with that object.
+The ID is set in the params hash when the post is created, according to the **C**reate workflow above.
 Next, the response renders the code defined in show.erb (below).
 This code displays the specific post to the user.

   get '/posts/:id' do
     @post = Post.find(params[:id])